-New figures.
-Finally.
-Already two years ago I did an analysis on how well prospective buyers can inform themselves visually about properties on the internet.
-The result was devastating: Barely 10 per cent of the offers contained acceptable real estate photographs.
-320 ads on Germany’s leading real estate sales portal Immobilienscout24 where used for this analysis, limited to my home market Berlin from a purchase price of EUR 750,000.
-In this high-end segment I had expected significantly better results.
+Finally new figures.
+Already one year ago I did an analysis on how well prospective buyers can inform themselves visually about properties on the internet.
+But the result was devastating: Barely 10 per cent of the offers contained acceptable real estate photographs.
+320 ads on Germany’s leading real estate sales portal Immobilienscout24 where used for this analysis, limited to my home market Berlin at a purchase price of EUR 750,000+, rental appartment houses excluded.
+Certainly, in this high-end segment I had expected significantly better results.

-Now, exactly 24 months later, I investigated this market again.
-The number of offered properties in this range was 313 – ie virtually unchanged.
+Now, exactly 12 months later, I investigated this market again.
+There were 313 properties on offer in this range – ie virtually unchanged in comparison to the year before.
 The most expansive property was offered for almost EUR 13 million.
-The following development was observed:
+This development was observed:

-- The usage of professional photographs slightly decreased (by 1 per cent).
+- usage of professional photographs slightly decreased (by 1 per cent)

-- The number of properties with well executed photographs but without a professional image style had approximately doubled.
+- doubled number of properties with well executed photographs but without a professional image style h

 Property images taken with some effort show a clear tendency towards the aforementioned quality, yet they lack at least one of the features listed above.
 This is mostly due to not yet optimal equipment, missing experience on the photographer’s side and sometimes the lack of fine-tuning in the postprocessing of the image.